Touch Me (Gary Glitter album)

 Touch Me is the second studio album by the English glam rock singer Gary Glitter.
 It was originally released in June 1973, on the label Bell, and was produced by Mike Leander.
 It is Glitter's bestselling album, peaking at No. 2 on the UK Albums Chart.
-It features the top 5 hits "Do You Wanna Touch Me" and "Hello, Hello, I'm Back Again".
+It features the top-5 hits "Do You Wanna Touch Me" and "Hello, Hello, I'm Back Again".

-In 1995, the album was reissued in Australia on CD, with the track listing reversing sides one and two from the original album, and also containing four bonus tracks: "I'll Carry Your Picture Everywhere", "Oh Yes!
+In 1995, the album was reissued in Australia on CD, with the track listing reversing sides one and two from the original album, and adding four bonus tracks: "I'll Carry Your Picture Everywhere", "Oh Yes!
 You're Beautiful", "I Would If I Could but I Can't" and "I'm Right, You're Wrong, I Win!".

-In 1996, the album was reissued as a picture disc in the UK that was limited to 5,000 copies, which, along with containing the 12 tracks from the original album, contained the four bonus tracks in the order of "Oh Yes!
+In 1996, the album was reissued as a picture disc in the UK, limited to 5,000 copies and containing the 12 tracks from the original album plus the four bonus tracks "Oh Yes!
 You're Beautiful", "I Would If I Could but I Can't", "I'm Right, You're Wrong, I Win!" and "I'll Carry Your Picture Everywhere".